 Doing Your Part

 Keep this in mind whenever you take your car out for a spin: you are faster and smaller than any semi truck on the road.
+This applies to all cities.
+You can easily be involved in an accident in Indianapolis for not being careful and focused.

 Every time you hurtle across traffic lanes to make your exit at the last second, consider the position you put other drivers in.
 They may have to brake suddenly, speed up quickly, or swerve into a different lane to avoid hitting you.
 Even with the quickest reaction times, there’s no guarantee that they’ll be able to perform the maneuvers necessary to avoid a car accident.